srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

 In this exercise, you will configure the DNS name for Public IP Address of the **vm-az220-training-gw0001-{your-id}** simulated Edge device, and configure that DNS name as the `hostname` of the IoT Edge Gateway device.

-1. If necessary, log in to your Azure portal using your Azure account credentials.
+1. If necessary, log in to your Azure portal using your Azure account credentials, and then navigate to your Dashboard.

-    If you have more than one Azure account, be sure that you are logged in with the account that is tied to the subscription that you will be using for this course.

-1. Navigate to your Dashboard.

 1. On your **rg-az220vm** resource group tile, to open your IoT Edge virtual machine, click **vm-az220-training-gw0001-{your-id}**.